 1. Don’t Go it Alone: Always know how you can reach a CO in an emergency.
 Review your care delivery area.
 Can an officer see you at all times?
 If not, do you have an emergency buzzer or personal alarm available?
 Be sure you know where it is and how to use it before trouble arises.

 2. Watch Your Back: Be sure all treatment rooms and enclosed areas are set up to allow staff immediate escape.
 For example, have the exam table in the corner away from the door.
-The nurse or doctor should have the door at their back.
-An inmate should not be able to block staff exit at any time.
+The nurse or provider should have the door at their back.
+A patient should not be able to block staff at an exit at any time.

-3. Don’t Get Too Close: Keep professional boundaries with your inmate-patients.
+3. Don’t Get Too Close: Maintain professional boundaries with your patients.
 Familiarity can lead to a casual attitude and relaxed safety guidelines.
 This is even more likely to happen in low-security or minimum security settings.
-Don’t assume you are safer because you are not working in a super max facility.
+Don’t assume you are safer because you are not working in a Super Max facility.

 4. Safety in Numbers: Travel about the facility in pairs or groups.
-If an officer does not escort you, take another staff member.
+If you do not have an officer escort, take another staff member.
 This decreases the chances of one-on-one violence.
-If your medical unit is a distance from the gate, arrange to walk to and from the gate in groups during shift change.
+If your healthcare unit is a distance from the gate, arrange to walk to and from the gate in groups during shift change.

 5. Stay Out of Danger Zones: Know your facility layout.
-Determine the secured routes to and from the various areas (Medical Unit, ODR, Ad Seg).
+Determine the secured routes to and from the various areas (Medical Unit, Mental Health Unit, Ad Seg, etc.).
 Don’t take unknown routes and don’t take chances.
 If possible, have an officer in eye view as you travel.

 These tips will help reduce your risk of injury from workplace violence.
 What tips can you add to the discussion?
-Use the comment box to post your ideas.
+Use the comment box to post your suggestions and experiences.